The Critical Race Theory Explainer Every White Person Should Read - NewsBreak

 The idea that the legal system could address racial injustice and discrimination predates the coining of the term critical race theory.
 Even before the modern civil rights movement, Black and other people impacted by discrimination sought redress in the courts.
 It was the legal strategy of the NAACP Legal Defense and Education Fund including the historic case Brown v.
 Board of Education.

-Considered a non-legal primer for beginners , “Critical Race Theory” by Delgado and law professor Jean Stefancic provides a basic overview of the framework.
+Considered a non-legal primer for beginners , “Critical Race Theory” by Delgado and law professor Jean Stefancic provides a basic over

 The book “Critical Race Theory” outlines several generally agreed upon components of the framework.